-Revaluation and Re-totalling is allowed on representation (clause 16).
-Student may get the Xerox copy of the answer script on payment of prescribed fee, if he / she wishes.
-The student may represent the grievance, if any, to the Grievance Committee, which consists of Dean of the Faculty, (if Dean is HoD, the Dean of another Faculty nominated by the KAHE), HoD of the Department concerned, the faculty of the course and Dean from other discipline nominated by the KAHE and the CoE.
-If the Committee feels that the grievance is genuine, the script may be sent for external valuation; the marks awarded by the External examiner will be final.
+Revaluation and Re-totaling is allowed on representation (clause 16).
+The student may get the Xerox copy of the answer script on payment of the prescribed fee if he/she wishes.
+The student may represent the grievance, if any, to the Grievance Committee, which consists of Dean of the Faculty (if Dean is HoD, the Dean of another Faculty nominated by the KAHE), HoD of the Department concerned, the faculty of the course and Dean from other discipline nominated by the KAHE and the COE.
+If the committee feels that the grievance is genuine, the script may be sent for external valuation; the marks awarded by the External examiner will be final.
 The student has to pay the prescribed fee for the same.

-18. ELIGIBILITY FOR THE AWARD OF THE DEGREE A student shall be declared to be eligible for the conferment of the Degree if he / she has
+18. ELIGIBILITY FOR THE AWARD OF THE DEGREE

+A student shall be declared to be eligible for the conferment of the Degree if he / she has

-- Successfully completed all the components in clause 3 and gained the required number of total credits as specified in the curriculum corresponding to his / her Programme within the stipulated period. - Not any disciplinary action pending against him / her. - The award of the degree must be approved by the Board of Management.
+- Successfully completed all the components in clause 3 and gained the required number of total credits as specified in the curriculum corresponding to his / her programme within the stipulated period. - Not any disciplinary action is pending against him/her. - The award of the Degree must be approved by the Board of Management.